rosiekrasnoff/CEE4530/Lab5-Reactor Characteristics/group1_lab5_report.md

 The t* when F=0.1, which is how long it takes for 10% of the dye to leave, is 0.9414.

 The normalized time increases as we improved our reactor, which is what we would expect.
-The t* was 0.06352 for a simple CMFR, 0.2066 for 4 CMFRs with 24 holes, 0.3051 for 3 alternating CMFRs, 0.3426 for 4 alternating CMFRs, and 0.9414 (!!) for a PFR.
+The t* was 0.06352 for a simple CMFR, 0.2066 for 4 CMFRs with 24 holes, 0.3051 for 3 alternating CMFRs, 0.3426 for 4 alternating CMFRs, and 0.9414 for a PFR.
 This makes sense because with each improvement (added or alternating baffle), the dye spends a longer time in the reactor.

-5. Evaluate whether there is any evidence of “dead volumes” or “short circuiting” in your reactor.

-dye comes out faster than you though it would
+5. There was definitely evidence of "dead volumes" in our reactors.
+In both of the alternating CMFR models, there were areas - specifically near the edges of the baffles - that never had any contact time with the red dye.

+For the 4 CMFRs with 24 holes, the predicted theta from our volume and flow rate is 314.7 seconds and the theta from the AD model is 142.2 seconds.
+This means that the dye left the reactor much quicker than was expected based just on the flow rate and volume.
+This is because there were flow paths possible through the reactor that allowed the dye to "short circuit" and not actually get mixed in the reactor.
+Thus, some of the dye was able to leave the reactor much sooner than predicted.
+This same phenomenon occurred in the next two trials as well:
+For the 3 alternating CMFRs, the predicted theta from our volume and flow rate is 327.6 second and the theta from the AD model is 202.2 seconds
+For the 4 alternating CMFRs, the predicted theta from our volume and flow rate is 306.5 seconds and the theta from the AD model is 213.8 seconds.

+For the PFR, we would expect very little dead volume, because the dye is moving through the tube and dye comes out faster than we though it would.
+This somewhat lines up with our output that the predicted theta from our volume and flow rate is 80 seconds and the theta from the AD model is 64.79 seconds; however, we do not actually know the volume of the PFR and used a rough estimate, so it is possible that these values would actually be closer if we knew the exact length of the tubing and could calculate the exact volume.

+6. Make a recommendation for the design of a full scale chlorine contact tank.
+As part of your recommendation discuss the parameter you chose to vary as part of your experimentation and what the optimal value was determined to be.

 ## Conclusion

 ## Suggestions/Comments

-6. Make a recommendation for the design of a full scale chlorine contact tank.
-As part of your recommendation discuss the parameter you chose to vary as part of your experimentation and what the optimal value was determined to be.

 # Appendix
 ``` python